levi-soft/DSTS-Mod-Tool/README.md

 Contributions welcome!
 Please feel free to submit issues and pull requests.

+## Acknowledgments

+This project uses and gratefully acknowledges the following open-source tools and libraries:

+- **DSCSTools**: [SydMontague/DSCSTools](https://github.com/SydMontague/DSCSTools) - Used for DSCSToolsCLI.exe
+- **YACpkTool**: [Brolijah/YACpkTool](https://github.com/Brolijah/YACpkTool) - Used for YACpkTool.exe
+- **THL-MBE-Parser**: [Ahtheerr/THL-MBE-Parser](https://github.com/Ahtheerr/THL-MBE-Parser) - Used for MBE_Parser.py and MBE_Repacker.py
+- **Compressonator**: [GPUOpen-Tools/compressonator](https://github.com/GPUOpen-Tools/compressonator) - Used for compressonatorcli.exe

+Special thanks to the developers of these tools for their contributions to the modding community.

 ## License

 Open source project.
 Individual tool licenses may apply - please check respective tool documentation.